Pages

 Fresh Tomatoes

 This is one of those super fast and super simple meals from La Povera Cucina (The poor kitchen) that will blow your mind at just how good it is!
-In the first photo I used fresh small tomatoes in the second photo I used my tomato sauce recipe.
 We eat this when I don't want to cook but want something that feels like a homecooked meal.

 Ingredients